paveluxd/b-brg/notes.md

 - Fixed a bug when healing gained via *House* map event would result in bugged live value.
 - Removed quantity labels from map units, now the unit sprite indicates the number of enemies.
 - Resolved an issue when excess experience would be lost on gaining a level.
+- Added enemy extra block indicator to the def value.

 - Actions merge
     - Merge jsons